surgiie/transformer/README.md

 $transformer->transform();
 ```

-## Object Values/Method Delegation
+## Object Method Delegation

-It is possible to delegate a function call to an object if the value has been converted to an instance.
-Using the syntax `-><methodName>:args`, you can specify method chaining on that instance:
+When a value is transformed into an object instance, you can chain method calls using the `-><methodName>:args` syntax:

 ```php